National Reference Test

 What does taking part involve?

-The NRT will take place in schools from 22 February to 5 March 2021.
-This testing window is in spring to avoid the main GCSE exam period, but also chosen to be towards the end of the students’ course of study.
+The NRT will take place in schools from 19 February to 1 March 2024.
+This testing window is in spring to avoid the main GCSE exam period, but also chosen to be at a time when students are likely to have completed most of their course of study so that the test will give a good indication of GCSE performance.

 What do I do if the testing window coincides with our GCSE mock exams?